VUIIS/qsiprep-prep/README.md

 └── atlas-name_space-MNI152NLin2009cAsym_res-0[insert num]_dseg.nii.gz
 ```

 Per Baxter, this can be done by referencing relevant commits from https://github.com/VUIIS/xcpd-processors/tree/main.
-We will be using `atlas-MMPthalhipp` https://github.com/VUIIS/xcpd-processors/tree/main/atlases/atlas-MMPthalhipp
+We will be using `atlas-MMPthalTian` https://github.com/VUIIS/xcpd-processors/tree/main/atlases/atlas-MMPthalTian